 Variations and Tips

 - Be sure to watch the Youtube video above to learn all the tips and tricks.
+(I forgot to show me adding the eggs, whoops!
+Add them when you add the chicken broth)

 - If you love a sweeter stuffing recipe, try our Apple and Sausage Stuffing, Slow Cooker Stuffing or our Cornbread Stuffing Recipe.